theintern/intern/docs/configuration.md

 ### Environment variable

 In a Node environment, Intern may be configured using an `INTERN_ARGS` environment variable.
 This variable may contain config properties in `property=value` format.
 Its contents will be parsed and processed in the same way as arguments passed on the command line.

     $ export INTERN_ARGS="grep=run.* excludeInstrumentation"

 ### Command line

 Config properties may be provided directly on the command line when starting Intern.
-Properties must be specified using `propert=value` syntax.
+Properties must be specified using `property=value` syntax.
 For example,

     $ node_modules/.bin/intern grep='run.*' excludeInstrumentation

 Object values may be input as serialized strings (e.g., `environments='{"browserName":"chrome"}'`).
 Array values may be set by repeating a property (e.g., `suites="foo.js" suites="bar.js"`).

 ### Query args

 Query args work very similarly to command line args.
 They have the same format, but with URL query arg separators, and escaping of special characters as necessary.

     $ http://localhost:8080/node_modules/intern/?grep=run.*&excludeInstrumentation

 ### Programmatically

 When creating an executor programmatically it may be configured via its constructor, and later with a `configure` method.

 ```ts
 const intern = new Node({ grep: /run.*/, excludeInstrumentation: true });